daelvn/fir/docs/tutorial/index.md

 These comments will not be extracted at all.
 You can use this to document within your functions without the results actually being in the output (in fact, this is recommended).

+## Linking to symbols

+You can use `@@@symbol@@@` outside of inline code or a code block to automatically link to a symbol in the project.
+Symbols are collected by taking all the names and aliases of all exported documentation.

+If there is a name conflict, you can prefix it with its parent module, like `@@@parent.symbol@@@`.

 ## Languages

 The language table passed to `extract` and `parse` define the comments that the Fir generic pipeline will look for.